netket/netket-website/_docs/observables/custom_observables.md

 permalink: /docs/custom_observables/
 ---

-NetKet provides the freedom to define user's defined Observables, which are measured during the learning procedure.
+NetKet provides the freedom to have user's defined Observables, which are measured during the learning procedure.
 Custom Observables follow the same concepts discussed for [custom Hamiltonians]({{ site.baseurl }}{% link _docs/hamiltonians/custom_hamiltonians.md %}).
 It is possible to add an observable specifying the relevant operators